About

 What We Do

-We operate under the Charter of the Assembly of First Nations (AFN).
-As part of the AFN, the PEI Office of the Regional Chief (ORC) represents and advocates for the interests of First Nations in Epekwitk (Prince Edward Island) while also contributing to national advocacy efforts for all Indigenous peoples in Canada.
-Our office ensures that the voices, rights, and priorities of PEI’s First Nations are heard at the regional and national levels.
-Working with local leaders and communities, the PEI ORC is committed to meaningful change in policies and programs that impact Indigenous communities on Prince Edward Island and across the country.
+The PEI Office of the Regional Chief (PEIORC) represents First Nations in Prince Edward Island through the Assembly of First Nations (AFN), while also contributing to advocacy efforts for all Indigenous peoples in Canada.
+We work to ensure that the voices, rights, and priorities of PEI’s First Nations are heard at the regional and national levels.

 Importantly, our office does not participate in Band governance.
 We do, however, work closely with the Chiefs of Lennox Island First Nation and Abegweit First Nation to ensure the unique issues facing the Island’s Indigenous communities.